Swedish Meatballs

 Using a Spatula To Aid in Scraping the Ingredients Out of the Bowl.
 GGA Image ID # 176126ece8

-Add the Other Ingredients To Be Mixed in With the Meat at Low Speed.
+Add the Other Ingredients To the Meat and Mix thoroughly at a Low Speed.
 GGA Image ID # 17612ca24e

 Final Mixing of the Meat and Ingredients, Again at Low Speed.
 GGA Image ID # 1761b73e32